{user_name}

 Learning begins where imagination becomes tangible.

-From this conviction, Johannes Glaser from the engineering office Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) department of the Technical University of Berlin, met in the electrical laboratory in Nordheim.
+From this conviction, Johannes Glaser of Ingenieurbüro Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) group of Technische Universität Berlin, met in the electrical lab in Nordheim.

-Amidst prototypes, tools, and creative ideas, Johannes Glaser handed over a professional fifth-generation 3D printer from MakerBot to the department.
+Amid prototypes, tools and creative ideas, Johannes Glaser handed over a professional fifth-generation MakerBot 3D printer to the group.

-This device provides students with immediate access to additive manufacturing - beyond theoretical concepts.
-Complex industrial projects in the field can now be not only thoughtfully considered but also made practically tangible within the framework of student projects.
-The opportunity to directly realize their own ideas creates a practical bridge between teaching and research.
-Students gain not only initial experiences in 3D printing but also ways of thinking and working that characterize innovative development processes.
+This device gives students direct access to additive manufacturing—beyond theoretical concepts.
+Complex industrial projects at the group can now be not only conceived but also made tangible within student projects.
+The ability to realize one’s own ideas directly builds a practical bridge between teaching and research.
+Students gain not only first experiences in 3D printing but also the thinking and working methods that characterize innovative development processes.

-The entire department under the leadership of Prof. Dr. Axel Küpper sincerely thanks for this valuable contribution to practice-oriented training.
+The entire group under the direction of Prof. Dr. Axel Küpper expresses heartfelt thanks for this valuable contribution to practice-oriented education.

-To the field of Service-centric Networking - TU Berlin
+To the Service-centric Networking group - TU Berlin

 View

 The company from Nordheim stands for technical progress and places great value on creative solutions and individuality.
-During a tour of the facility in the middle of the forest, Johannes Glaser stated: "In the imagination of a small child, everything is still possible.
-As an adult, what remains is what kindergarten, school, and parents have allowed.
-Instead of performance pressure, children should have the freedom to develop their creativity in nature and to think without walls."
+During a tour of the facility in the middle of the forest, Johannes Glaser said: “In a toddler’s imagination everything is still possible.
+What remains as an adult is determined by what kindergarten, school and parents allowed.
+Instead of performance pressure, children should have the freedom to develop their creativity in nature and be allowed to think without walls.”

-The forest kindergarten addresses this with its concept: The children invent toys using their own imagination and natural materials.
+The forest kindergarten’s concept addresses this: the children invent toys with their own imagination and natural materials.
 Daily life takes place in a free environment in the forest, guided by caregivers who pass on their connection to nature to the children.

-"Therefore, we consider the donation a matter of the heart and are confident that more companies will support the forest kindergarten," said Johannes Glaser.
+“That is why we consider the donation a matter of the heart and are confident that other companies will support the forest kindergarten,” said Johannes Glaser.

 To the Forest Kindergarten - Volkach